iluvjava/Maths/Notebook 2.0/AMATH 503/1D Wave in Infinite Domain.md

 **DO NOTE USE: Separation of Variables** for these type of PDE on an infinite domain.

 Engenfunctions for the SV is because there is a boundary, the barrier, and it forces the shape of those eigen functions.
 However, under infinite domain, they are not discrete anymore, because we are considering limits for the boundary conditions.
-And the results is expressed in term of the initial condiions.
+And the results is expressed in term of the initial conditions.

 **Introducing**: d' Alembert's method:
 It's made for just the above PDE equation, not applicable to anything else.